Dipanjan-Maity-Creation/Delivery-Partner-App/README.md

 git checkout -b feature/your-feature-name

 # Make changes and commit
-git commit -m "Add your feature"
+git commit -m "Added new feature"

-# Push to your branch
+# Push to your fork
 git push origin feature/your-feature-name

-# Open a Pull Request 🚀
+Submit a pull request with a clear explanation and we’ll review it promptly.

 📄 License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the LICENSE file for full details.

 📬 Contact
-Email: yaammyfood@gmail.com
+📧 Email: yaammyfood@gmail.com

-Phone: +91 84360 89071
+📞 Phone: +91 84360 89071

+Let me know if you'd like me to generate similar README.md files for:

+🛒 Grocery App

+🍽️ Restaurant App

+👤 Customer App

+🧑‍💻 Admin Panel Web App

+csharp
+Copy
+Edit